 Summer School on International Humanitarian Law in Theory and Practice

-This summer, from 1-7 July 2018, the Kalshoven-Gieskes Forum on IHL will host the second annual IHL Summer School: “International Humanitarian Law in Theory and Practice”.
-The course is designed by Dr. Robert Heinsch, in cooperation with the colleagues from the Grotius Centre for International Legal Studies and in close cooperation with the Netherlands Red Cross.
-This unique programme, which brings together students and professionals from a wide range of backgrounds, experience and perspectives, aims to give a broad overview of the laws of armed conflict, and offers a range of opportunities to test the acquisition of knowledge through interactive exercises.
-For more information on the programme and how to apply for the IHL Summer School 2018, please visit the Leiden University website.
+Since 2016, the Kalshoven-Gieskes Forum on IHL hosts an annual IHL Summer School: “International Humanitarian Law in Theory and Practice”.
+The Summer School is designed by Dr. Robert Heinsch, in cooperation with the colleagues from the Grotius Centre for International Legal Studies and in close cooperation with the Netherlands Red Cross.
+This unique programme brings together students and professionals from a wide range of backgrounds, experience and perspectives.
+The IHL Summer School gives a broad overview of the laws of armed conflict, and offers a range of opportunities to test the acquisition of knowledge through interactive exercises.
+This includes a paintball simulation game and a Moot Court at the end of the week.

 “I really enjoyed this course with a variety of topics, and meeting with people from different backgrounds.”